stennety/mywebsite/_posts/2017-11-02-useful-etymological-roots.md

 | vita, vivere | life | vital, vivid |
 | xeno | foreign | xenophobia |

+# Interesting word origins

+## Serendipity

+[Serendipity](https://blog.oxforddictionaries.com/2012/03/what-is-the-origin-of-serendipity/) was invented by writer and politician Horace Walpole in 1754.
+The word _Serendip_ is an old name for Sri Lanka.
+Walpole wrote a fairy tale called _The Three Princes of Serendip_, in which the protagonists "were always making discoveries, by accidents and sagacity, of things they were not in quest of."

 ## Reference

 - [https://www.learnthat.org/pages/view/roots.html](https://www.learnthat.org/pages/view/roots.html)